 There are several organizations that provide training and additional certification for forensic accountants.
 The American College of Forensic Examiners International (ACFEI) began offering a designation of Certified Forensic Accountant (Cr.FA) in 2001.
 There is also the Association of Certified Fraud Examiners (ACFE), which offers a designation of Certified Fraud Examiner (CFE), and the Association of Certified Fraud Specialists (ACFS), which has a designation of Certified Fraud Specialist (CFS).
 Each organization requires that its members possess varying degrees of education and experience, and they must sit for additional exams.
 These certifications show that a forensic accountant has training and experience beyond that of a standard accountant.

-For more information about forensic accounting and related topics, check out the links on the next page.
+For more information about forensic accounting and related topics, check out the links below.